 Students who have met the prerequisites for the ACE course and have been recommended by the ACE teacher.
 (Once enrolled in the course, students have the choice of enrolling for both college credit and high school credit OR taking the course for high school credit only.)

 Yes!
 The curriculum and textbooks are the same as used in accredited courses taught on the CCC campus.

-Only high school teachers who have been approved by the academic divisions of CCC and the Vice President and Dean of Academic Affairs are allowed to teach ACE courses.
+Only high school teachers who have been approved by the academic divisions of CCC and the Provost are allowed to teach ACE courses.
 Because the college has reviewed the academic credentials of each approved teacher and works closely with that teacher throughout the year, CCC is confident that ACE courses meet all college standards.